 We may have an inherent fear of dogs; we freeze when a strange dog approaches, we simply do not know what action to take.
 On most occasions the dog may pose no harm, but are there certain things that we can do to avoid a frightening encounter?
-This one hour dangerous dogs awareness training session is designed to provide staff who may come into contact with aggressive dogs with the necessary skills to keep themselves safe.
+This half/full day Dangerous Dogs Awareness training session is designed to provide staff who may come into contact with aggressive dogs with the necessary skills to keep themselves safe.

-Provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of his employees.
-If as a result of the nature of work, staff could reasonably come into contact with a dangerous dog, staff should recieve appropriate training with regards to what actions they should take to make themselves safe.
+Provision of such information, instruction, training, and supervision as is necessary to ensure, as far as is reasonably practicable, the health and safety at work of his employees.
+If as a result of the nature of work, staff could reasonably come into contact with a dangerous dog, staff should receive appropriate training with regards to what actions they should take to make themselves safe.

 On 13 March 2014, The Anti-social Behaviour, Crime and Policing Act 2014, Part 7 Dangerous Dogs – Keeping dogs under proper control, created a further offence in respect of keeping dogs under proper control in a public and private place.

-- Actions to take when confronted by a dog you don’t know
+- Actions to take when confronted by an aggressive dog

 Who can benefit from this training?